-The Biomolecular Sciences Institute (BSI) was founded in 2014 to promote and facilitate collaborative interdisciplinary research in the biomolecular and biomedical arena.
+The Biomolecular Sciences Institute (BSI) was founded in 2014 to promote and facilitate collaborative interdisciplinary research in the biomolecular and biomedical arena, bringing together many of Florida International University's finest research scientists in the College of Arts, Sciences & Education, College of Engineering & Computing, Herbert Wertheim College of Medicine, Robert Stempel College of Public Health & Social Work, and Chaplin School of Hospitality & Tourism.
 Areas of research expertise include infectious diseases, cancer and neurological disorders.
 Current specific research themes include drug discovery, personalized predictors of wellness, better targeting medicines and control of infectious diseases including those that are mosquito-borne.

 The institute is designed to spark synergistic collaborations between faculty, departments and colleges.
 BSI research aims to maximize human health through personalized predictors of wellness, targeted medicine to improve treatment based on individual molecular profiles, and better control of infectious diseases, including those that are mosquito-borne.